 Aquatic plant beds of moderate density support adequate numbers of small fish without restricting the movement of predatory fish (Engel 1990).
+Game fish populations have been found to decline when submerged aquatic vegetation is less than 10% and greater than 60% (Valley et. al. 2004).
 The coverage of aquatic plants in Bass Lake (92% of the littoral zone, 46% of the lake) is appropriate to support a balanced fishery.